Midwest mystery: What’s causing tassel wrap?

 SEPTEMBER SPRING WHEAT

-August WTI crude oil futures fell 18 cents to $67.27 per barrel, while gold futures rose slightly to about $3,361 per ounce.
+September WTI crude oil futures fell 53 cents to $68.68 per barrel while gold futures were little changed at about $3,326 per ounce.

 What else I’m reading at www.FarmFutures.com this morning: